M9S Guide: Initial Strategy and Mechanics

 Additional Phases and Adjustments

 In familiar patterns from normal mode, the boss transitions into ad phases, demanding adept dodging of telegraphed AoEs.
 Coordination is critical as players reposition and react to simultaneous AoE patterns and boss cleaves.
-Adapting to the phase shifts ensures smooth maneuvering through these complex sequences.
+Adapting to the phase shifts keeps maneuvering smooth through these complex sequences.

 Ether Letting Mechanics